 Natural Perfume Basics

-Before I share my solid perfume recipe, let’s talk about each of the essential ingredients used to make this perfume.
+Carrying a liquid oil in your purse can be quite messy, so a solid perfume is the way to go.
+Before I share my solid perfume recipe, let’s talk about each of the essential ingredients needed.

-How to Make Solid Perfume
+How to Make Solid Perfume with Essential Oils

 Main Ingredient: Carrier Oil

-The carrier oil used to make an essential oil-based perfume is completely up to you.
+The carrier oil used to make an essential oil perfume is completely up to you.
 Grapeseed oil, sweet almond oil, or jojoba oil are my top picks for making perfume.
 Virgin coconut oil may also be used, but it will impart a coconut scent on the final product.

 Main Ingredient: Beeswax